 The idea of ‘friends‘ was once very simple.
 If you knew someone, hung out with them regularly, and liked their company then they were a friend.
 While the people who still fit that description are still your friends, so are the people you have connected with on social networking sites apparently.
 Whether you talk to them, care about what they’re up to, or have any interest in them whatsoever, they’re still listed as friends.

 This has muddied the waters considerably.
 I know several people who have thousands of friends on social networking sites.
 Do they really?
 Or do they in fact have a dozen real friends and hundreds of people they have met once and then added to their Facebook or Google+?
+Some of these might even be fake social media bot accounts.
 I suspect future generations will be unable to distinguish between meaningful relationships and casual acquaintances.

 We all like to talk about ourselves or the things which interest us, which is the most basic reason social networking sites work.
 Those who shy away from doing so are unlikely to be on Facebook or Twitter, or if they are, their accounts will likely be sitting unloved and untouched.
 But there is passing on important news and telling anecdotes that will interest people, and then there is detailing every single aspect of your life, no matter how dull or uninteresting it may be.